- Click here to see the building's calendar.

 The Auditorium has a 5-channel audio system, which include one microphone attached to the podium and four handheld or lapel microphones.
 Each of the two classrooms have a 2-channel audio system, which include one microphone attached to the podium and one lapel microphone.
 All other rooms do not have audio systems.

-If you have issues with the building's A/V system, please call the A/V Services Team at 404-894-4669.
+Please report A/V issues on the following site https://avservices.oit.gatech.edu.
 Assistance is available Monday - Friday from 7am to 8pm.

 The building has fewer plugs, and that is by design.
 Bring your electronic device fully charged.

 The building has a smart, efficient lighting system.
 Lights will turn off automatically after a period of inactivity.
 Each room has lighting controls identified with a yellow "Lights" label.
 Regardless of the number of buttons, the lighting controls work as follows:

 - Top button is automatic - sensors will determine amount of lighting needed in the room.